 Social Butterfly Activity Booklet

 Before jumping into a few ideas, do you want to skip all the planning?
-If so, use the Social Butterfly Activity Booklet to fulfill the requirements for this Junior Badge.
-This booklet will have activities that are hands on to keep the girls engaged while learning about how to start conversations with friends and people you do not know, table manners, being polite and thanking others and lastly how to act and dress at certain special occasions.
+If so, use the Activity Booklet with activities that are hands on to keep the girls engaged while learning about how to start conversations with friends and people you do not know, table manners, being polite and thanking others and lastly how to act and dress at certain special occasions.
 With a step by step activities, you can’t ask for a easier way to run your meeting.
-Learn more about this activity booklet and get yours today!
+Learn more and get yours today!

 Blunder Family Board Game